getporter/porter/docs/content/configuration.md

 `--allow-docker-host-access` controls whether or not the local Docker daemon should be made available to executing bundles.
 This flag is available for the following commands: [install], [upgrade], [invoke] and [uninstall].
-When this value is set to true, bundles are executed in a privileged container with the docker socket mounted.
+When this value is set to true, bundles will be executed with the docker socket mounted.
 This allows you to use Docker from within your bundle, such as `docker push`, `docker-compose`, or docker-in-docker.
+In addition, configuration may include running the container in privileged mode and/or with host networking enabled.

 🚨 **There are security implications to enabling access!
 You should trust any bundles that you execute with this setting enabled as it gives them elevated